 Winnipeg, Manitoba R3E 0V9

 Blood & Marrow transplantation is a medical procedure used to treat diseases once thought to be incurable.
-Stem cells are taken from either the patient living with cancer (autologous), from a living donor (allogeneic) or from an identical twin donor (syngeneic).
+Stem cells are taken from either the patient living with cancer (autologous), from a living donor (allogeneic) or an identical twin donor (syngeneic).
 Chemotherapy is given to the patient to destroy as many cancer cells as possible.
 The stem cells are then transplanted back into the patient, allowing healthy blood cells to grow, new blood cells to form and boosting the patient’s defense against infection.

-Transplants have been used worldwide to treat patients diagnosed with leukemia, aplastic anemias, lymphomas, multiple myeloma, immune deficiency disorders and some solid tumors.
+Transplants have been used worldwide to treat patients diagnosed with leukemia, aplastic anemias, lymphomas, multiple myeloma, immune deficiency disorders, and some solid tumors.

 Data collected is used for various purposes:

 The Manitoba Blood & Marrow Transplant (MBMT) Program is a member of various transplant registries.
 Transplant registries act as a "pooling center" for data submitted by numerous worldwide transplant centers.
-The data is collected according to standards set by each individual registry, allowing for the compilation and comparing of transplant data in order to identify ways to improve transplant outcomes on a worldwide basis.
+The data is collected according to standards set by each registry, allowing for the compilation and comparing of transplant data to identify ways to improve transplant outcomes on a worldwide basis.